Chetan-code-lrca/fake-news-detection-genai/README.md

 Open a pull request on GitHub when ready.

-## License

-No license file is currently listed in the repository root.
-If this project is intended for public reuse, add an explicit `LICENSE` file before presenting it as an open-source project.

 ## Status

 This repository is currently best understood as an **ML experimentation/training repository**.
 The dataset, trained artifacts, and initial notebook are present; a documented end-to-end application/inference service is not currently part of the checked-in project structure. fileciteturn27file0